 Once processing is complete, you can click the User assignment icon and select Participant list to view assigned users.

-Target groups are updated daily via the TargetGroupPersonAssignment cron job stored in the Scheduled jobs function.
+Target group rules are processed daily via the TargetGroupPersonAssignment cron job stored in the Scheduled jobs function.

 Processor Name: de.imc.clix.comp.groupmanagement.targetgroup.job.RuleSetProcessorJob